 We can increase the level of exploration in the agent and then it will try new actions all the time.
 The positive side is that the agent might potentially discover actions that might be very beneficial for its learning and result.
 The negative side is that the agent explores so much, it might ignore the actions that are optimal already.
 The agent keeps trying out all possible new actions that might be worse.

 An exploration example would be an ε-greedy (epsilon-greedy) policy which can explore too much if tuned falsely. ε-greedy acts greedily in most cases, but sometimes it randomly chooses one action from all possible actions for exploration.
 How often the algorithm chooses random actions is defined by the parameter ε epsilon, hence ε-greedy.
 By doing so the algorithm considers new actions during sampling.
-For example take two extremes: with probability ε = 1, the algorithm chooses the greedy action and with probability ε = 0, the algorithm chooses the random action, hence ε of 0 means the agent is completely exploitative.
+For example, take two extremes: with probability ε = 1 the algorithm chooses a random action, hence the agent behaves completely explorative.
+With probability ε = 0 the algorithm chooses a greedy action all the time.
+This returns maximum reward for a state the agent is in.
+Hence ε of 0 means the agent is completely exploitative.

 Exploitation, on the other hand, is another extreme: when the exploitation level is high, the agent keeps doing what it was doing all the time and trying out nothing new.
 By having high exploitation, the agent oversees other actions that might be more beneficial than those the agent chooses again and again.
 Nevertheless, the positive side is that the agent has a certain trajectory (an episode) and an action-set which was proven to work.
 But if it tries nothing new, it will never learns whether there are better possibilities or not.